olasoj/simple-blog-app/README.md

 - Users can log in to delete a blog post if they are the authors of the post.

-- Users can withdraw if the account balance after deducting the withdrawn amount from the current balance is at least $500, the withdrawal amount is larger than $1.00, and the account exists.

 - Users can create an account and receive a unique account id after signing up.
 When registering, the user must provide an account name that does not already exist on the platform.

 - The username and password are used to authenticate the user, which results in the user receiving an access token if successful.